 The commentary above puts the entire issue in a different perspective!!

 Raama established Raama rajyam for 10,000 + 1000 years after which He left for His Abode.

-It is said at many places in the texts that Raama's story will live as long as Himalayas and the Ganga will live.
-Rama rajyam or Rama's memory will be there till Ganga flows.
+It is often told that Raama's story will live as long as Himalayas and the Ganga will live.
+Rama Rajyam or Rama's memory will be there till Ganga flows.
 Perhaps Ganga will flow for 11,000 years after Rama's birth!!
 Today scientists accept that Ganga will vanish one day.
 We find reference to this in other olden texts too.